-TL;DR: Profit/Loss in futures trading = (Tick Value × Ticks Moved) × Contracts.
-More ticks and contracts mean higher profits or losses.
+TLDR: Profit or Loss in futures trading = (Tick Value × Ticks Moved) × Contracts.
+More ticks and contracts increase the profit or loss potential.

-Before you can calculate your profit or loss in futures trading, there are a few key things you need to understand:
+Before calculating profit or loss in futures trading, you need to understand these core terms:

-Tick Size: The smallest possible price movement for a contract.
-It’s different for every futures contract.
+Tick Size: The smallest possible price movement allowed for a futures contract.
+It differs across contracts.

-Tick Value: The amount of money gained or lost when the price moves by one tick."
+Tick Value: The monetary amount gained or lost when the price moves by one tick.

-Number of Ticks: The total price movement (in ticks) between your entry and exit points.
+Number of Ticks: The total movement in ticks between your entry and exit price.

-Number of Contracts: This is how many contracts you are trading.
-More contracts mean larger profits or losses.
+Number of Contracts: The number of contracts you are trading.
+More contracts amplify profits or losses.

 What is a Tick in Futures Trading?

-A tick is the smallest price change allowed for a futures contract.
-This means the price can only move in fixed amounts, with no smaller changes allowed.
+A tick is the minimum price change for a futures contract.
+Prices move in fixed steps, with no smaller increments possible.

 Profit/Loss = (Tick Value × Number of Ticks Moved) × Number of Contracts